thomastschurtschenthaler/electrico/README.md

 ### Features
 -   build size down to about 10MB
--   cross platform for linux, macos, linux, ios and android
+-   cross platform for linux, macos, windows, ios and android
 -   debugging frontend and backend with native browser dev-tools

 As for now some basic Electron and Node APIs are - partly - implemented: